isomerpages/moe-stmargaretsec/_admissions/2022 Direct School Admission/Frequently Asked Questions about the Direct School Admission Exercise.md

 **6.** **What do I need to prepare for the selection auditions/trials/interviews?**

-You may refer to the Admission Criteria for DSA Exercise for [Aesthetics](/admission/2022-direct-school-admission-exercise-dsa-sec/admission-criteria-for-dsa-aesthetics) and [Sports](/admission/2022-direct-school-admission-exercise-dsa-sec/admission-criteria-for-dsa-exercise-sports).
+You may refer to the Admission Criteria for the DSA Exercise for [Aesthetics](/admission/2022-direct-school-admission-exercise-dsa-sec/admission-criteria-for-dsa-aesthetics) and [Sports](/admission/2022-direct-school-admission-exercise-dsa-sec/admission-criteria-for-dsa-exercise-sports).

 **7.** **When will I know the outcome of the selection?**